-Cash and cash equivalents - The carrying amount is equal to fair market value.
+Cash and cash equivalents and Restricted cash - The carrying amount is equal to fair market value.

 Debt - The fair value of fixed rate debt is based upon quoted market prices for debt with similar terms and maturities.

 Variable Interest Entity